 His transformation requires progressive refinement.
 We consistently put off the old man and gradually put on the new (Ephesians 4:20-24).
 Old things are passed away; He makes all things new (2 Corinthians 5:17).
 While on this earth, our ultimate goal is “until Christ is formed in you” (Galatians 4:19).
 Yet, even after physical death, we revel in Him because, “I shall be satisfied when I awake in Your likeness” (Psalm 17:15).

-Oh, yes, knowing Jesus is much more than mere acquaintance or even a superficial relationship with Him.
-It is more than religion or being members of a particular denomination.
+Oh, yes, knowing Jesus is much more than mere acquaintance with Him.
+It is much more than a superficial relationship with Him.
+Furthermore, it is more than religion or being members of a particular denomination.
 Truly knowing Jesus is a lifetime journey of progressively intense intimacy with Him that prepares us for an eternity inseparable from Him.

 Dear Heavenly Father, may we intentionally and passionately know You more and more each day.
 May we become so intimately acquainted with Jesus that we bear His likeness as a symbol of Your love and a witness of our association with You.
 Help us to embrace Your identity, power, and sufferings with equal enthusiasm.
 May we know You as intimately as You know us.
 Help us bear Your family resemblance.
 In Your name we ask this.
 Amen.